vc3-project/vc3-builder/README.md

 --database=\<catalog\> option.
 The option can be specified several times, with latter package recipes overwriting previous ones.

+The --database option accepts directory or file names.
+If a directory, it is searched recursevely for files with the **.json** extension.
+Files are read in lexicographical order.

 A recipe catalog is a JSON encoded object, in which the keys of the object are the names of the packages.
 Each package is a JSON object that, among other fields, specifies a list of versions of the package and a recipe to fulfill